 - Is there any documentation that CMS will share with Elder Abuse Exposed.com’s readers pertaining to CMS’ decision to ignore the warnings, recommendations, and concerns in the GAO’s October 31, 2002 report?

-- If CMS were subject to state and federal truth-in-advertising laws, wouldn’t CMS be required to prominently disclose on Nursing Home Compare that CMS’ Five-Star Quality Rating System currently disregards all deficiency citations and penalties, even for the most serious violations, in which CDPH inspectors have referred only to California law and not federal law?
+- If CMS were subject to state and federal truth-in-advertising laws, wouldn’t CMS be required to prominently disclose on Nursing Home Compare that CMS’ five-star rating system currently disregards all deficiency citations and penalties, even for the most serious violations, in which CDPH inspectors have referred only to California law and not federal law?

-- Does CMS’ Five-Star Quality Rating System on the Nursing Home Compare website provide free false and misleading advertising for so-called five-star-rated nursing homes that have a history of serious state enforcement actions that Nursing Home Compare ignores, including “AA” citations for deaths due to elder abuse?
+- Does CMS’ five-star rating system on the Nursing Home Compare website provide false and misleading advertising for so-called five-star-rated nursing homes that have a history of serious state enforcement actions, which Nursing Home Compare ignores, including “AA” citations for deaths due to elder abuse?

-Elder Abuse Exposed.com is expressing to CMS Administrator Marilyn Tavenner these serious concerns about the CMS’ Nursing Home Compare website just as Senator Grassley did almost a decade ago to then-CMS Administrator Dr. Mark McClellan.
+Elder Abuse Exposed.com is expressing to CMS’ administrator, Marilyn Tavenner, these serious concerns about CMS’ Nursing Home Compare website, just as Senator Grassley did almost a decade ago to former CMS administrator Dr. Mark McClellan.
 On July 13, 2004, Senator Grassley followed up his July 7, 2004 letter to Dr. McClellan (referred to above in secret number 16) with another letter to Dr. McClellan.
-In his July 13, 2004 letter, Senator Grassley said that the findings of the June 2004 report Inspection Results on Nursing Home Compare: Completeness and Accuracy by the U.S. Department of Health and Human Services’ Office of Inspector General lead to the following troubling but well-documented facts about Nursing Home Compare:
+In his July 13, 2004 letter, Senator Grassley said that the findings of the June 2004 report Inspection Results on Nursing Home Compare: Completeness and Accuracy, by the U.S. Department of Health and Human Services’ Office of Inspector General, lead to the following troubling but well-documented facts about Nursing Home Compare:

 Anyone who entrusts their loved one to a nursing home based on CMS’ Nursing Home Compare stands a one in five chance that the information relied upon was inaccurate.
 Couple those odds with the disturbing reality that the very integrity of the quality data contained in the nursing home inspection results and complaint histories has been called into question and the bedrock value of Nursing Home Compare crumbles.